openfed/AccessibilityCheckServer/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Run `ng build --configuration=readOnlyProduction` to build a read-only build (without the crawler).

 ## Running unit tests